 It is no longer possible to directly view, set or change your NDOO status at your GP surgery.

-Anyone aged 13yrs or over can set their NDOO status via an online service at www.nhs.uk/your-nhs-data-matters
+Anyone aged 13yrs or over can set their NDOO status via the official NDOO website.

-Anyone aged 12yrs or younger, or if you are acting on behalf of another individual (i.e. as a proxy, perhaps with lasting power of attorney authority) cannot do this online but will have to ring 0300 330 9412 instead (or via other so-called “non-digital” methods).
+Anyone aged 12yrs or younger, or acting on behalf of another individual (i.e. as a proxy, perhaps with lasting power of attorney authority), cannot do this online but will have to ring 0300 303 5678, or by printing off a form and posting it.